-The prerequisite(s) for this course is (are) Economics 2221A/B and 2261A/B The antirequisite(s) for this course is (are) Economics 2124A/B and 2126F/G
+The prerequisites for this course are Economics 2150A/B, 2152A/B, and 2123A/B The antirequisite for this course is Economics 3324F/G

 You are responsible for ensuring that you have successfully completed all course prerequisites, and that you have not taken any anti-requisite courses.
 Lack of prerequisites may not be used as a basis for appeal.
 If you are found to be ineligible for a course, you may be removed from it at any time and you will receive no adjustment to your fees.
 This decision cannot be appealed.